Kevinma627/MMAPN/README.md

 This script calls the test script for all 3 models and stack.py with all default parameters (including filepaths and directories).
 You are welcome to change commands in the script to use custom parameters if needed.

-Remember that stack.py will still append accuracies to accuracies.txt.
+Remember that stack.py will still append accuracies to accuracies.txt

 ## Other